 This course is taught in modules, which students complete in a self-paced online course.
 The course has an instructor that assists students in the mastery of topics and accessing the computer lab and the Math Center.
 MATH-M1010 learning outcomes are equivalent to those of MATH-1010.
-Students may progress through the modules as quickly as they can.
+Students progress through the modules at their own pace.
+(3/45/0/0/0/0/0/0/0/0/0)